 20. Forearm Tattoo

 The forearm is an excellent spot for a tattoo because it is one of the least painful places to get inked.
 It is also a very versatile area and lends itself well to both small and more detailed designs.
 If you choose to go for a larger piece, we recommended getting it in black ink only, which can have more of an impact.
-When deciding to get a forearm tattoo, you should consider it as a place reserved for meaningful pieces; it can be viewed daily by both yourself and others.
+When deciding to get a forearm tattoo, you should consider it as a place reserved for a meaningful tattoo; it can be viewed daily by both yourself and others.

 21. Sleeve Tattoo